StackVista/stackstate-docs/stackpacks/integrations/k8sTs-slack.md

 ### Upgrade

-When a new version of the Slack StackPack is available in your instance of StackState, you will be prompted to upgrade in the StackState UI on the page **StackPacks** > **Integrations** > **Slack**.
+When a new version of the Slack StackPack is available in your instance of Rancher Observability, you will be prompted to upgrade in the Rancher Observability UI on the page **StackPacks** > **Integrations** > **Slack**.

 {% hint style="success" "self-hosted info" %}

-For an overview of recent StackPack updates, check the [StackPack versions](/setup/upgrade-stackstate/stackpack-versions.md) shipped with each StackState release.
+For an overview of recent StackPack updates, check the [StackPack versions](/setup/upgrade-stackstate/stackpack-versions.md) shipped with each Rancher Observability release.
 {% endhint %}

 ## Integration details